- Application Information

 We make offers to students immediately after our evaluations and aim to communicate admissions decisions to all applicants before April 1.
 Admitted applicants have until April 15 to reply with their acceptance of admission offers.

 We invite a selection of domestic applicants to visit the Department.
-We have a coordinated visit day on the Friday before University of Michigan's Winter Break, usually in mid February.
+We have a coordinated visit day a week before the start of the Winter Break.
+In 2023, the visit day is Friday, February 17.
 If applicants are unable to travel or faculty hosts are unavailable on that day we will find an alternative date.
 We cover the applicant’s travel, lodging in a hotel, and all meals.

 Applicants will spend a significant portion of the day in the Department and on campus to learn about our program, research and teaching opportunities, graduate coursework, and various (student-organized) academic and social activities.
 The coordinated visit day may look like this: